 Cost of Assessment

 Northland works with families, treatment programs, and courts to conduct professional addiction assessments in a convenient and affordable manner.
 Ohio Medicaid covers 100% of the cost of our assessments, and we accept private insurance for coverage as well.
 For those who need to self-pay, our assessments cost $240.
 Drug and alcohol assessments can be scheduled ahead of time, and we can get clients in for assessments within 48 hours.
-We also have a “walk-in” assessment session every Friday from 9am-12pm.
+We also have a “walk-in” assessment session every Tuesday from 8am-4pm.
 No appointment is needed, and all that is needed is a state ID.